jmcadam4/James-McAdam-MEGR-2156-lab/docs/index.md

 ---

-## my Machines This Semester
+## My Machines This Semester

 **FDM — Prusa Core One**
 Fused Deposition Modeling.
 Builds parts layer by layer from thermoplastic filament.
-Fast, accessible, and ideal for functional prototypes. my primary machine for the first half of the semester.
+Fast, accessible, and ideal for functional prototypes.
+My primary machine for the first half of the semester.
 Design considerations: layer orientation, overhang angles, support structures, wall thickness, and infill.

 **Laser Cutter**
 Precision cutting and engraving of flat sheet material.
 Design considerations: kerf width, joint clearance, material grain direction, and how two-dimensional geometry creates three-dimensional structure.